 Using these tips think about what is the USP of your product and how to present it in the most attractive way.

-How to create a product USP?
+How to Create a Product USP?

 If you haven't done it yet, go back to the basics - get to know your customers, create their user personas, and define your brand communication.

 Below you can see a concise checklist with a few elements you should take into account when developing your USPs:

-- What services do you provide / what products do you sell?
+What services do you provide / what products do you sell?

-- What is your target audience?
+What is your target audience?

-- What makes your company stand out?
+What makes your company stand out?
 What do you do really great?

-- How do you want to help your customers?
+How do you want to help your customers?
 Why do you offer a given product/service?

-- What can you add to your offer (and what isn’t offered by your market rivals)?
+What can you add to your offer (and what isn’t offered by your market rivals)?

-Why is USP important for business?
+Why is USP Important for Business?

 They describe elements that make you stand out from market rivals.
 Why should people invest in your services?
 Accentuate your benefits and solutions to problems that will make customers trust you.

 Apart from that, the need to develop a relevant USP will force you to think about what you really have to offer and clearly communicate the reason for running your business.

 Product USP and SEO

 Just keep the basics in mind and both elements of your marketing strategy will work together.

-Include USPs in the meta description
+Include USPs in the Meta Description

 By including your USP in the meta description, you'll attract the user's attention once you appear in the search results, narrowing the gap between the number of impressions and the number of clicks.

-Use USPs in your content
+Use USPs in Your Content

 After all, USPs are not just slogans - yes, you should be able to summarize the essence of your Unique Selling Proposition in one sentence, but you can build an entire narrative around it, and this can be used in articles, posts, and on social media.

 What is your product like?
 What unique brands are in the category?
 Are there niche keywords your service is displayed for?

 For example, if all your cosmetics are vegan - remember about relevant phrases during your keyword research.
 If you manufacture all the products in your country, don’t be afraid to mention it.

-Look at USPs from a different perspective
+Look at USPs from a Different Perspective

 When you communicate yourproduct USP to a potential customer, you highlight your company's key values and build a compelling, consistent image - which is exactly what you do when you optimize your website for relevant keywords according to SEO principles.

-Sensibly and holistically (that is, looking through the prism of other activities and brand needs) conducted USP marketing will help you prove to customers that your products or services can bring them real benefits, such as improving their standard of living or solving a specific problem.
+Sensibly and holistically (that is, looking through the prism of other activities and brand needs) conducting USP marketing will help you prove to customers that your products or services can bring them real benefits, such as improving their standard of living or solving a specific problem.